Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations?

 Icehotel was founded in 1989 and laid the foundation for the original and world-unique invention of today's Icehotel: a hotel created entirely from snow and ice from the Torne River.

-For those of you who quickly get cold feet or looking for a cozy place to spend a lot of time under the duvet between exciting outdoor activities at Icehotel - you can choose a traditional hotel room or a cabin.
+For those who quickly get cold feet or are looking for a cozy place to spend a lot of time under the duvet between exciting outdoor activities at Icehotel, you can choose a traditional hotel room or a cabin.

 With a width of only 8.2 feet (2.5 meters), Eh'häusl has a solid claim to the title of the world's smallest hotel.